-Shortly upon his return to Israel, Rubin painted “Tel Aviv.”
+Shortly after his return to Israel, Rubin painted “Tel Aviv.”
 This painting shows Tel Aviv’s first houses and tents on bright white sand-dunes with the sea on the horizon.
 It’s a modern style of painting.
 The clean, bright, bold color surfaces stand out in this work.
 The houses have no scaling element, which makes them look naive and childlike.
 The horizon is so high that it seems as if the whole landscape is rising.

 In another painting from 1922, “Self Portrait with Flower,” Rubin reveals his character and self-image to me as a spiritual man.
 He sits in a white suit; behind him are the golden sands of Tel Aviv; in one hand, he holds brushes like a bouquet of flowers, and in the other, glass with a lily of the rose.
-His face and body are extended similar to the extension found in El Greco’s and Modigliani’s paintings.
+His face and body are extended, similar to the extension found in El Greco’s and Modigliani’s paintings.
 The lily has many meanings in art history: the six petals relate to the Star of David; in the Christian culture, the flower symbolizes purity and virginity.
 Mary, the mother of Jesus, is widely depicted with the flower beside her.
 Perhaps Rubin associated the flower with the virginity and innocence of Tel Aviv.
-Or maybe the flower symbolizes the Israeli paradise – the reality in the country in those days was difficult, and it was hidden behind the vegetation, trees, and flowers to create a utopian, stylish being.
+Or maybe the flower symbolizes the Israeli paradise – the country’s reality in those days was difficult, and it was hidden behind the vegetation, trees, and flowers to create a utopian, stylish being.

 Other notable Israeli painters of this period were: Sionah Tagger, Israel Paldi, Pinchas Litvinovsky, and Anna Ticho.

 One may ask why did you include photos of your mother in this gallery?
 To which I will say: It’s all starts with the mother.